Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 6828 questions found out of 10166 clips
+* 6857 questions found out of 10196 clips
-* 6558 non-trolling & on-topic questions found out of 6828 total questions
+* 6586 non-trolling & on-topic questions found out of 6857 total questions
-* 342 questions found with no other references
+* 343 questions found with no other references
 ## grouped by date
+* 2023-02-21: 2 of 28 questions found with no other references
 * 2023-02-14: 1 of 20 questions found with no other references
 * 2023-02-10: 2 of 9 questions found with no other references
 * 2023-02-07: 3 of 33 questions found with no other references